bmay51213/bmay51213.github.io/_posts/2020-10-02-breastcancerdetectionpython.md

-__Feature importance was not done on the KNN model since it is not directly applicable to this algorithm.
-However, this model performed worse than the logistic regression model with F1-scores of 0.94 for benign lesions and 0.89 for malignant lesions.__
+Feature importance was not done on the KNN model since it is not directly applicable to this algorithm.
+However, this model performed worse than the logistic regression model with F1-scores of 0.94 for benign lesions and 0.89 for malignant lesions.
+There were also 7 false negatives, which is much higher than the Logistic Regression model.

+### Random Forest Algorithm

 ```python